Private Island Networks Inc.

 Network-based Machine Learning Utilizing Local PC

-Figure 2 depicts a self-contained machine learning architecture utilizing a real-time inferencing daughter board with Betsy.
-In this system scenario, the Cyclone 10 LP is directly transferring vectors / tensors to the Inferencing Daughter Board via its local high speed bus across the daughter board connectors.
+Figure 2 depicts a self-contained machine learning architecture utilizing the under development real-time inferencing daughter board.
+In this system scenario, the Cyclone 10 LP is directly transferring vectors / tensors encapsulated in an Ethernet frame to the Inferencing Daughter Board via its local high speed RGMII bus across the daughter board connectors.

 Figure 2: Machine Learning with Inferencing Daughter Board